needle-mirror/com.unity.cloud.identity/Documentation~/sample-unity-editor-service-authorizer.md

    ![Screenshot of the Package Manager's Identity samples](images/import-samples.png)

-   After the import process completes, you can view the imported assets under the `Assets/Samples/Unity Cloud Identity` folder.
+ 4. After the import process completes, you can view the imported assets under the `Assets/Samples/Unity Cloud Identity` folder.

 ## Run the sample

 To run the sample, follow these steps:

-1. In your Unity Editor Project, go to **Unity Cloud** > **Samples** and click on the **UnityEditorServiceAuthorizer Sample** menu item.
+1. In your Unity Editor Project, go to **Unity Cloud** > **Samples** and select the **UnityEditorServiceAuthorizer Sample** menu item.
-2. Your username is displayed in a Label GUILayout element inside a custom EditorWindow.
+2. Your username displays in a Label GUILayout element inside a custom `EditorWindow`.

 #### UnityCloudIdentityWindow script

-The `UnityCloudIdentityWindow` class uses the `UnityEditorServiceAuthorizer.instance` as an `IUserInfoProvider` to retrieve information about the current user logged in the Unity Editor.
+The `UnityCloudIdentityWindow` class uses the `UnityEditorServiceAuthorizer.instance` as an `IUserInfoProvider` to retrieve information about the user currently signed in to the Unity Editor.

-The `AuthenticationStateChanged` event of the `UnityEditorServiceAuthorizer.instance` is registered in the `OnEnable` method and unregistered in the `OnDisable` method.
-In the `AuthenticationStateChanged` event handler, when the user is logged in, the `IUserInfoProvider.GetUserInfoAsync()` method is called to retrieve the username of the current logged in user in the Unity Editor.
+The `AuthenticationStateChanged` event of the `UnityEditorServiceAuthorizer.instance` is registered in the `OnEnable` method and unregistered in the `OnDisable` method of the script.
+When a user signs in, the `AuthenticationStateChanged` event handler triggers the `IUserInfoProvider.GetUserInfoAsync()` method to fetch the username of the user currently signed in to the Unity Editor.

 >[!NOTE]
->The `AuthenticationState` is updated when the Unity Editor is launched and when a user logs in or out from the Unity Editor.
+>The `AuthenticationState` class updates when the Unity Editor launches and whenever a user signs in or out from the Unity Editor.

 To open the UnityCloudIdentityWindow script, go to the `Assets/Samples/Unity Cloud Identity/<package-version>/UnityEditorServiceAuthorizer/Scripts/UnityCloudIdentityWindow.cs` file.

 ## Troubleshooting

-Refer to the [troubleshooting](troubleshooting.md#samples-issues) section for help with the UnityEditorServiceAuthorizer sample.
+In case of issues with the UnityEditorServiceAuthorizer sample, refer to [troubleshooting](troubleshooting.md#samples-issues).